Roblox/dash/README.md

 # Dash

-A collection of core utilities expanding the capabilities of Lua in Roblox.
+A collection of core utilities expanding the capabilities of Luau in Roblox.

 [Read the docs](https://roblox.github.io/dash-internal/)